 At Potters Green Primary School, all children are given a broad and balanced curriculum.
 Lessons are planned to address potential areas of difficulty and to remove barriers to pupils’ achievement.

-We have supported and currently support and provide for children with sensory impairments (hearing impairment, deaf, visually impaired), Autism, Dyslexia, Dyspraxia, Attention Deficit Disorder, learning difficulties, language difficulties, mental health difficulties, physical disabilities and Prader Willi Syndrome.
+We have supported and currently support and provide for children with sensory impairments (hearing impairment, deaf, visually impaired), Autism, Dyslexia, Dyspraxia, Attention Deficit Disorder, learning difficulties, language difficulties, mental health difficulties and physical disabilities.

-Our SEN policy can be found on the policies page of our website.
+Our SEND policy can be found on the policies page of our website.